-Over the last year, more than 4,500 people in East Peoria received assistance from United Way funded programs such as crisis nursery help, home-delivered meals, mental health counseling, disaster services, and much more.
+Over the last year, more than 4,700 people in East Peoria received assistance from United Way funded programs such as crisis nursery help, home–delivered meals, mental health counseling, disaster services, information and referral and much more.

 A highlight on United Way volunteers from East Peoria ...